slatedocs/slate/source/index.md

 			<td>pccn2</td>
 			<td>Hash of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.
 			<br><br>
-			<b>Note</b>: The has must be of the full card number, not a masked or tokenized representation.</td>
+			<b>Note</b>: The has must be of the full card number, not a masked or tokenized representation.
+Maximum length is 128 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>
 			<td>Number Token</td>
 			<td>pcct2</td>
-			<td>Token of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.</td>
+			<td>Token of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.
+Maximum length is 64 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>
 			<td>Issuer Country</td>
 			<td>ric2</td>
 			<td>The issuer country of the credit card to which the chargeback amount is to be credited if it is different from the credit card where the chargeback was reported.
-The country code is the two letter abbreviation as defined in ISO-3166-1.</td>
+The country code is the two letter abbreviation as defined in ISO-3166-1.
+Maximum length is two characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>